Chateau Boulbon, The monastery of Frigolet, Beauregard and the smithy

-It has thick walls, a huge fireplace like we see in a castle or fortified farmhouse.
+It has thick walls, a huge fireplace like we see in a castle or fortified farmhouses.
 But there is more about this location: looking through the window you see other buildings and there is a village

 2 The exterior part

 A private driveway with cypresses and a field of grape bushes in front.
-In the back a road, hardly visible and perhaps on top of the huge hill a trasmission mast or just a very high tree ;)
+In the back a road, hardly visible and perhaps on top of the huge hill a transmission mast or just a very high tree ;)

-The interior and the fireplace
+The interior and the fireplace of this Forge

 See the lion of iron (in between them)

 The huge fireplace and in the window something needs to be covered by a camouflage net.
 Isn't it a monument in just a street of Boulbon?

-Below too photos from a promotional folder
+Two photos from a promotional folder

 Down here the other side of the room.
 You can see a bended stairs and thick walls (see the window).

 The Smithy could be in a chateau or could be an ancient cellar, a castle fireplace, or an old bakery in a village around Boulbon.
 We think this farm below is not the smithy place, it could be

 Behind the woman there seems a road behind the house and in the zoomed- out version of this photo you see some houses left of it.
 Almost sure it lies between two high hills in the

 A road in the back?

 Scene: The jealous husband begins to see Tell as a threat and talks to the soldiers.
 He wants to get rid of Tell and a reward, he reveals

 The unexpected visitor

-The emplyer visits the soldier's camp
+The Soldiers camp - The employer visits the camp

-Here a shot of the husband..this place is already known.
+Here is scene with the husband...this place is known to us.
 This is the place the soldier's camp is and the soldiers talking to Matthew about his father.
 Or this man just travels for one short scene...so his farmhouse

 The missing location The mountains around Frigolet.
 More about this spot, down this page.

-Here an overview of the farmhouse
+Where is this?
+Below an overview of the farmhouse.

-Here it looks like a hilltop either
+Here it looks like a hilltop either.

-Chapelle Notre-Dame-de-Beauregard d'Orgon
+Chapelle Notre-Dame-de-Beauregard d'Orgon - 'Bearegard'